What is happening in Yemen?

 Maha*, 10, holding a picture that she drew during a workshop for injured children organised by Save the Children.
 Photo: Ahmed Albasha / Save the Children.

-Maha* loves going to school, however, the incident has made doing so difficult.
+Maha* loves going to school, however, the incident has made going to school difficult.
 Maha* has been able to attend a workshop for injured children organised by Save the Children and, as she has recovered, has started going to school again alongside her sister using crutches.

 READ MORE: How children are overcoming climate change, conflict and other crises to continue learning